Charpentieria itala: subspecies, species, superspecies

 The C. itala form from Verona and surroundings, Venetia, differs from C. i. albopustulata, to which it was affiliated in my 1963 paper (: 188), by a more ventricose shell with in part detached aperture.
 It thus corresponds to C. i. braunii.
 The forms from the eastern and southern shores of Lake Garda exhibit often a detached aperture, but are more slender than the form from Verona.
 They are transitional to C. i. albopustulata.

-The form from Udine, Friuli, which has been mentioned as Clausilia alboguttulata var. b minor by Pirona (1865 : 692), is strikingly similar to that from Verona.
-It is somewhat smaller, but small forms occur also near to Verona (A. Schmidt 1868: 47).
+The form from Udine, Friuli, which has been mentioned as Clausilia alboguttulata var. b minor by Pirona (1865 : 692), is strikingly similar to that from Verona, in qualitative shell characters and in the measurements (see Table 1).
+Nevertheless it has been described by de Mattia et al. (2021) as new subspecies C. i. zalloti.
 Because of this similarity it is deemed to have been introduced, like other forms of C. i. braunii.
+Therefore, C. i. zalloti is regarded as a synonym of C. i. braunii.

 5. C. dyodon: